-“Outing” is a big part of Scouting.
-Cub Scouts get out and about with many kinds of outdoor fun, such as field trips, hikes, nature and conservation activities, and outdoor games.
+Adventures are a big part of Scouting, some adventures have a den outing.
+Cub Scouts get out and about with many kinds of outdoor fun, such as den outings, hikes, conservation activities, and outdoor games.

 Do you like to visit museums, businesses, parks, and other fun and interesting places?
 Here are some field trips you might go on.

 - How Things Are Made—Visit manufacturing plants such as aircraft, automotive, appliance, or electronic firms; chemical, paper, plastic, paint, furniture, or toy plants; and handicrafts or other small-craft industries.